klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * MajorVersion (4 bytes)
 * MinorVersion (4 bytes)

-How we can exploit this kind of behaviour then?
+How can it be exploited?

-Well, the approach is very similar to the one applied to JAVA, and consists to trick the application into loading an arbitrary object, that could allow us to gain code execution capabilities.
-In order to do it, we should find a suitable class, which, if you remember, should have at least the following properties (NW: it's not a formal definition):
+The approach is very similar to the one applied to JAVA, and consists to trick the application into loading an arbitrary object, that could allow to gain code execution capabilities.
+In order to do it, a suitable class or chain of classes must be found, which should have at least the following properties (NW: not a formal definition):

 * Serializable
 * Holding public/settable variables